| Title: | Representation of DET Curve with Confidence Intervals |

 - 'minDcfIndex': the index of the fpr and fnr in which the minimum is reached.

-The database used correspond to proteomic spectra, generated by mass
+The database used corresponds to proteomic spectra, generated by mass

 spectroscopy.
 This data dates from 6-19-02, and includes 91 controls (Normal)